 I highly recommend renting a car in Turkey to optimize seeing everything you want.
 Car rentals cost on average $25 a day (as low as $20 up to $45).
 Automatic transmissions will cost you 20-30% more which is the price I had to pay for not knowing how to drive Manual.
 Though public transportations are safe, having your own car is even safer (2020 pandemic wise and independent travel).
 Roads are paved incredibly well in the majority of highways.
-And roads and signage is more straight forward than anywhere else in the world.
-Even if you’re using a map app and the phone reception cuts off, it is perfectly safe and normal to pull off to a gas station (one every few kilometers), a restaurant or even to random strangers to ask for directions.
+And roads and signage is incredibly straight forward.
+Say that you’re using a map app and the phone reception cuts off, it is perfectly safe and normal to pull off to a gas station (one every few kilometers), a restaurant or even to random strangers to ask for directions.
 If you’re visiting a major city, there will be signs on the highway directing you that way.

 Search your Car Rental (and Flights) at Skyscanner.com.

 If you can find nonstop flights to your next destination, flying is the fastest and sometimes even the cheapest way to get around.
 During my trip from August to November 2020, one way flights are at an average of $25 USD ($18-$40) within Turkey.
 Sometimes the Taxi to the airport cost more, but there are shared shuttles, public busses and Metros (in major cities) which can take you to the airport for a few dollars.